top of page

 • To display your results in your workplace for customers to see how good you really are

-For more information contact Julia Ryde
+For more information contact Tracy Benton

 Ever thought about entering a floristry competition but weren’t quite sure what it would entail?
 Or have you found yourself wondering what exactly is going through a judge’s mind when they award points?